davidshumway/cs412/meeting notes/Nov 20.md

 David: Ideally, we would draw polygons around reservoirs.
 Then during pre-processing, script would automatically, e.g., select 500x500 rectangles surrounding all reservoirs, as well as a bunch of 500x500 rectangles which do not include reservoirs.

 David (question): What is input/output of test in Alex's CNN model?
 That is, do we pass in 1) 500x500 rectangles, or 2) whole map?
 Does CNN predict 500x500 rectangles which may contain reservoir?
-Or ......??
+Do we segment entire map (e.g., by using FishNet) into 500x500 rectangles?

 Other questions: ...................